Skip to main content

 }});

-let cleanUpNetworkCondition = await ios.simulateNetworkCondition(ios.NETWORK_5G)
+let cleanUpNetworkCondition = await device.simulateNetworkCondition(device.NETWORK_5G)

-console.log(await ios.getNetworkCondition())
+console.log(await device.getNetworkCondition())

-await safari.url("https://fast.com");
+await driver.url("https://fast.com");

 // switch to webview

-const contexts = await safari.getContexts();
+const contexts = await driver.getContexts();

 const webViewContext = contexts.reverse().find(context => context.toLowerCase().startsWith("webview_"));

-await safari.switchContext(webViewContext);
+await driver.switchContext(webViewContext);

 // wait for the test result for 5G

-await safari.$(`//*[@id='your-speed-message']`).waitForDisplayed({timeout: 30_000});
+await driver.$(`//*[@id='your-speed-message']`).waitForDisplayed({timeout: 30_000});

 // clean-up and set 2G